(AllOne sm logo)

 What kinds of actions can be taken?

-Obviously, in the case of a wound from a deceased person, many cultures and/or religions believe that you grieve in the meantime (in the case of a death), but you may not know that the process and/or amount of time to grieve varies a fair amount within cultures and/or religions (see: Varanasi is the city that celebrates death (news.com.au), quora.com and reddit.com), and you may not know that are may be a fair percentage of healthy people who do not need to grieve when someone dies (see health.howstuffworks.com).
+Obviously, in the case of a wound from a deceased person, many cultures and/or religions believe that you grieve in the meantime (in the case of a death), but you may not know that the process and/or amount of time to grieve varies a fair amount within cultures and/or religions (see: Varanasi is the city that celebrates death (news.com.au), quora.com and reddit.com), and you may not know that a fair percentage of healthy people do not need to grieve when someone dies (see health.howstuffworks.com).
 Those facts can bring up some questions that you may want to think about when and if you decide to grieve:

 • How much time, (if needed) should you grieve?